centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Applytpl

-When a template host undergoes modifications to its link-level service template, the change is not automatically reflected in hosts belonging to that template.
-For the change to take effect, it must then re-apply the template on this host.
+When you add a service template to a host template, the change is not automatically reflected in hosts using that template.
+For the change to take effect, you must re-apply the template to this host.
 For this, use the **APPLYTPL** action:

 ``` shell